lidofinance/multichain-automaton/README.md

 ## Overview

-**Multichain Automaton** is a sophisticated deployment and verification script designed to streamline the **deployment of stETH/wstETH [custom token bridge following reference architecture](https://docs.lido.fi/token-guides/wsteth-bridging-guide#reference-architecture-and-permissions-setup) solutions on OP Stack-compatible networks** such as OP Mainnet, Base, Zircuit, and Mode.
+**Multichain Automaton** is a sophisticated deployment and verification script designed to streamline the **deployment of stETH/wstETH [custom token bridge following reference architecture](https://docs.lido.fi/token-guides/wsteth-bridging-guide#reference-architecture-and-permissions-setup) solutions on OP Stack-compatible networks** for example OP Mainnet, Base, Zircuit, and Mode.
 It utilizes recommended initialization parameters and automates the verification of deployment artifacts.

 ## Why Use Multichain Automaton?